Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 Who Should Use API Keys Instead of Consumer Apps?

 Honestly?
-Almost everyone who currently pays for ChatGPT Plus or Claude Pro.
+Almost everyone who currently pays for ChatGPT Plus, Claude Pro, or Google AI Pro.

 This is perfect for:

-- Anyone paying monthly subscriptions for ChatGPT Plus or Claude Pro (you'll save big)
+• Anyone paying monthly subscriptions for ChatGPT Plus, Claude Pro, or Google AI Pro (you'll save big)

 The only people who should stick with consumer apps: